The Young People's Program (YPP)

 We will be coordinating co-op style care for our youngest campers.
 If you plan to join us with children 3 and under, please let us know, and we will pair you with other parents with kids in similar age ranges.

 We will add teacher bios on an on-going basis, as they are confirmed.
+Below is last years 2017 teachers so you can get an idea on the type of programming we offer.

 Lauren E. Harrison, MA, is a dance/movement therapist, dancer and teaching artist with twenty years experience as a mind/body educator.
 She currently works as part of an interdisciplinary team of specialists who support children and adolescents with autism spectrum disorders and various mental health challenges.
 Lauren is the Chairperson of the Washington State Chapter of the American Dance Therapy Association (ADTA).
 She is a volunteer with Circle of Friends for Mental Health, an organization that provides arts classes to individuals experiencing chronic mental illness, homelessness and addiction.
 In her free time she practices yoga, makes arts and crafts and hangs out with her cats.
 She is deeply committed to co-creating safe spaces for self-expression, creative play and social connection to occur.